mirceaulinic/salt-sproxy/README.rst

 - Say goodbye to the burden of managing hundreds of system services for the Proxy Minion processes.
-- Reuse your existing extension modules, templates, Pillars, States, etc., you may have already developed in your environment, transparently.
+- Reuse your existing extension modules, templates, Pillars, States, etc., you may have already developed in your Salt environment, transparently.
 - You can run it locally, on your own computer.
 - You can use *salt-sproxy* to uniformly manage network devices, servers (either using regular Minions, or `SSH